Literariness: Modern theories on literariness

 Nowadays, theorists disagree on the issue of what is understood by literariness.
 In the 1990s, a number of scholars reintroduced the model of formalism to define literariness.
-Theorists such as Van Dijk (1979) or Van Dijk and Kintsch (1983) focus on the cognitive aspects of meaning representation and say that literariness must seek a basis not in linguistic theory but in a cognitive pragmatic one.
-Zwaan (1993) claims that readers develop cognitive control systems for specific types of discourse which monitors the comprehension of literary texts.
+Theorists such as Van Dijk and Kintsch focus on the cognitive aspects of meaning representation and say that literariness must seek a basis not in linguistic theory but in a cognitive pragmatic one.
+Zwaan claims that readers develop cognitive control systems for specific types of discourse which monitors the comprehension of literary texts.
 Yet other scholars think that a theory of literariness is merely impossible.